 The difference between the OLED55B7A vs OLED55C7P is limited to their design and sound.
 The OLED55B7A and OLED55C7P have the same picture quality, owing to the identical OLED panel used in both TVs.

-The OLED55C7P has a silver aluminum stand.
-The base is slightly inclined for the purpose of providing a certain elevation without a dedicated pedestal.
+The trapezium stand of the OLED55C7P is made of aluminum, and has a brushed metal finish.
+Owing to its form factor, the stand provides certain elevation without a dedicated pedestal.
 Specifically, the clearance beneath the screen is about 1.5 inches when the OLED55C7P is mounted on a table-top surface.
 The bezel around the screen on the OLED55C7P is black, which is noteworthy because it’s one of the differences between the OLED55B7A and OLED55C7P.
 In comparison, the bezel on the OLED55B7A is silver.
 Furthermore, the stand on the OLED55B7A consists of a clear plastic pedestal and a base that is black.
 This setup provides a clearance of approximately 2 inches beneath the screen of the OLED55B7A, which makes it slightly more elevated when placed on a table-top surface compared to the OLED55C7P.
 Both the OLED55B7A and OLED55C7P can be wall-mounted using a 300×200 VESA compatible wall mount (not included with any of them).

 Sound: 4.0 Channel (OLED55B7A) vs 2.2 Channel (OLED55C7P)